keijiro/unity-midi-input/README.md

 You can find a demo project in the [test branch] (https://github.com/keijiro/unity-midi-input/tree/test).
-It captures CC messages sent from MIDI devices which is connected to the host computer, and shows its value graphically.
+It captures CC data sent from MIDI devices which is connected to the host computer, and shows its value graphically.

 Setting up